 Before we jump into the reasons to rebrand, in order to add context for this article, let’s first discuss what it means to rebrand.

-A typical rebrand initiative may require a new name, a major repositioning of your brand, an overhaul of your current offerings and how you describe them, a major update to the visual language you use to express your brand, and so on.
+A typical rebrand initiative may require a new name, a major repositioning of your brand, an overhaul of your current offerings and how you describe them, a major update to the visual language you use to express your brand, defining a new market and target audience, and so on.

 Because a rebranding initiative is a major deal and can consume an organization for many months, it is imperative first to initiate a brand audit.
-A brand audit will provide you with the clarity and information you need to thoroughly analyze the state of your current brand and also articulate all of the necessary brand elements you will need to update or change.
+A brand audit will provide you with the clarity and information you need to thoroughly analyze the state of your current brand and also articulate all of the necessary brand elements you will need to update or change for a successful rebrand.

 - Are your sales down or stagnant?

 - Have you made a significant change in your business, product or service?

 - Is your existing brand frequently confused with another brand?

 - Has it been several years or more since you have reviewed your brand message and positioning?

 - Has your company merged or changed ownership recently?

 - Have you added products or services to your company which affects your overall brand message?